nf-core/smrnaseq/docs/usage.md

 - 'cats': adapter (`GATCGGAAGAGCACACGTCTG), clip_r1(`3)
 - 'custom' (where the user can indicate the `three_prime_adapter`, `clip_r1` and `three_prime_clip_r1` manually)

 :warning: At least the `custom` protocol has to be specified, otherwise the pipeline won't run.
+In case you specify the `custom` protocol, ensure that the parameters above are set accordingly or the defaults will be applied.
+If you want to auto-detect the adapters using `fastp`, please set `--three_prime_adapter` to `""`.

 ### `mirtrace_species` or `mirgenedb_species`